 The story sees Nausicaä discover an ancient ritual in the valley, where women would sneak into the poisonous forests to mate with insects.
 The holiest of these rituals would see women implant a parasite in themselves, which would change their body such that it could act as a womb for any insect species out there.
 Nausicaä goes through with this, after which Mushi Mezuru Himegim chronicles her pregnancies and her body’s steady transformation.

-Breasts become parasitic feeders, tumors and feelers form across her body, even her brains are manipulated by the parasite.
+Breasts become parasitic feeders, tumors and feelers form across her body, even her brain is manipulated by the parasite.
 The plot developments are equally disturbing, though written with remarkable sincerity.
 Each volume is long for doujin standards, much of which goes towards lore and world-building.

 Does that make it anymore palatable to watch Nausicaä being ravaged by insects?
 Not for me.

 Anime concentration camps

 Two other examples would be Yukiyukite Senshadou and Negev x Kar98, respectively for Girls und Panzer and Girls’ Frontline.
 Both lighthearted military shows, which these doujins transform into “serious” war stories.
 Negev x Kar98 is set in a concentration camp, where anthropomorphized German guns operate as SS officers oppressing various other characters.
 Camp tyrant Kar98 one day takes an interest in Jewish prisoner Negev, who becomes her latest in a long line of short-lived sex slaves.